Vidyashree-H-Shetty/Online-Voting-System/README.md

 5. Create a database with name votingsystem
 6. Import votingsystem.sql file(from database folder)
 7. Run the script
+8. For PHPMailer to work, you need to install its dependencies using Composer (getcomposer.org.)

+   Open your terminal and navigate to your project directory

+   Run the following command to install PHPMailer via Composer: composer require phpmailer/phpmailer

+   After installation, ensure that the vendor directory is present in your project

-Use the Following Credential to log into the Admin Session
+  Use the Following Credential to log into the Admin Session:

   username:  982641447192

   password:  VotingIndia